ethereum/consensus-specs/specs/sharding/p2p-interface.md

   for the proposer with index `proposer_slashing.proposer_index`.
   The `proposer_slashing.slot` and `proposer_slashing.shard` are ignored, there are no repeated or per-shard slashings.
 - _[REJECT]_ All of the conditions within `process_shard_proposer_slashing` pass validation.

+#### Attestation subnets

+Attestation subnets are used to propagate unaggregated attestations to subsections of the network.

+##### `beacon_attestation_{subnet_id}`

+The *type* of the payload of this topic changes to the (modified) `Attestation` found in Sharding.
+Specifically, this type changes with the addition of `shard_blob_root` to the inner `AttestationData`.
+See the Sharding [state transition document](./beacon-chain.md#attestationdata) for further details.

+In addition to the gossip validations for this topic from prior specifications, the following validations MUST pass before forwarding the attestation on the network.
+- [IGNORE] The shard blob root being voted for (`attestation.data.shard_blob_root`) has been seen (a client MAY queue attestations for processing once shard blob has been seen).